Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 Last but not least on the guide to German dog breeds is the Bavarian Mountain Hound.
 The breed is considered the premier German hunting dog with a nose that can’t be beaten.

-Weighing anywhere from 35-65 pounds, this medium-sized dog is calm and self-assured.
-They remain fiercely loyal to their owners but may be a bit reserved with strangers at first.
+This medium-sized dog is calm and self-assured when weighing anywhere from 35-65 pounds.
+They remain fiercely loyal to their owners but maybe a bit reserved with strangers at first.

 Conclusion: German Dog Breeds